zed/imunify360-doc/docs/dashboard/README.md

 #### DoS Protection

 <span class="notranslate">DoS Protection</span> section allows to enable or disable DoS protection.
 DoS protection works by counting connections from each remote IP address per local port separately.
-Starting from Imunify360 4.4 beta it is enabled by default for all new installations.
 To enable/disable it, tick the <span class="notranslate">_Enable Dos Protection_</span> checkbox.
 Or you can enable it using the following CLI command:

 <div class="notranslate">